 Letter of Intent (LOI) Instructions

-Your LOI must be no longer than two pages, including the required cover page.
+- Your LOI must be no longer than two pages (12-pt font and 1” margins).
 Please include the following information:

 - A brief description of the innovation: 1) description of the innovation; 2) the problem/need it will address and how it will improve upon other solutions (currently available or in development); 3) Current solutions/products and their limitations